nglgzz/42/case/README.md

 ## 42 keyboard case

-There are four pieces in total, which should be glued together.
-Two pieces form the plate in which switches, controller, and battery are mounted and handwired.
-While the other two pieces are the bottom cover.
+There are four pieces in total.
+Two pieces form the top plate (they should be glued together), and two pieces form the bottom plate (they should be screwed to the top plates with M3x10 screws).

 ### Switch plate